-The festival begins Monday, June 16, with registration and auditions in the morning, master classes and faculty concerts throughout the day, and a special evening faculty concert.
-Tuesday through Thursday will feature the following:
+The festival begins Friday, June 19, with registration and auditions in the morning, master classes and faculty concerts throughout the day, and a special evening faculty concert.
+The program will feature the following:

 - two hours of class on your principal instrument;

 - a one-hour styles class on instruments related to your principal instrument (including a rhythm section in each class);

 - nightly jam sessions and repertoire classes in all styles; and